dsamblas/bitnami-pimcore-vagrant-box/README.md

     vagrant up

 After this wait while the puppet provisioning your vagrant server.
-When it is done your can deploy on the machine any php app root  will be located into `bitnami-lamp-vagrant-box/www`.
+When it is done your can deploy on the machine any php app.
+Webroot  will be located into `bitnami-lamp-vagrant-box/www`.

 ## Box Details